ViViDboarder/vaultwarden_ldap/README.md

 # bitwarden_rs_ldap
 A simple LDAP connector for [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs)

-After configuring, simply run `bitwarden_rs_ldap` and it will invite any users it finds in LDAP to your `bitwarden_rs` instance.
+After configuring, run `bitwarden_rs_ldap` and it will invite any users it finds in LDAP to your `bitwarden_rs` instance.

 ## Deploying